Northwestern Syria offensive (April–August 2019): Army counteroffensive

 By nightfall on 28 July, following an intense exchange of bombardment from both sides, the Syrian Army, spearheaded by the Tiger Forces and backed by the National Defence Forces, launched a ground offensive against the opposition groups.
 The Syrian Army captured the villages of Tell Malah and Jubbayn in the early hours of 29 July, after heavy fighting with rebel forces, with the rebels later withdrawing.
 This marked a complete reversal of all rebel gains made during the offensive.

 The Syrian Army, supported by artillery and missile strikes, attempted to advance toward and capture Kabani, but withdrew after several hours of heavy fighting with rebel forces.
 During the government's capture of the villages, government forces reportedly suffered several casualties, including the deaths of senior officers from the Republican Guard and Tiger Forces.

 On 30 July, government forces made another attempt to advance on the mountain village, but were repelled after taking on numerous casualties.
 A source within the Republican Guard was reported by Al-Masdar News to have stated that the Syrian Government intends to expand the scope of offensive operations to include the Aleppo Governorate.
-The source added that the Syrian Army had managed to inflict "heavy losses" on Hayat Tahrir al-Sham and Jayish al-Izza forces the previous day.
+The source added that the Syrian Army had managed to inflict "heavy losses" on Hay'at Tahrir al-Sham and Jayish al-Izza forces the previous day.
 Al-Masdar also reported that, following the capture of Tell Malah and Jubbayn, the road between Al-Suqaylabiyah and Mahardah had been successfully reopened by the government.
 Rebel forces reported that government airstrikes against rebel targets had continued intensifying, with one opposition monitor defining it as the heaviest bombardment since the start of the offensive.
 By nightfall, the Syrian Army had started advancing toward the rebel-held village of Al-Zakah, encountering resistance from HTS fighters.

 On 31 July, the Syrian army captured the small town of Abu Rai’dah as well as the farms to the south of Zakah.
 This marked the first time since June that government forces captured territory that was under rebel control prior to the beginning of the offensive.
 Following the advance, the Syrian Army had positioned itself 3 kilometers from the Jaysh al-Izza stronghold of Kafr Zita and 4 kilometers from the strategic rebel-held town of Al-Lataminah.

 On 1 August, the Syrian army managed to capturе the two villages to the west of Zaka – Hasrayah and Al-Sharqiyah.
 In addition, the army established control over several hilltops, following which it started advancing on the rebel-held village of Arbaeen.